Frank Ketelaar

 Frank Ketelaar (born 15 March 1960) is a Dutch screenwriter, film and television director.
 He also used to be a musician, prior to his film career and is best known for being the showrunner for Vuurzee, Overspel and Klem and for his collaborations with Joram Lürsen.
 He also wrote the screenplay for Blood, Sweat & Tears about the late Dutch singer André Hazes.

 Early life

 Frank Ketelaar was born on 12 August 1960 in Amsterdam, Netherlands.

 After finishing VWO, he went on to study Dutch at the University of Amsterdam.
 He fairly soon dropped out of school, because he decided he wanted to be a pop musician.
 He played guitar among others in a new wave band called The Dutch.
 Later he became a composer in theatre.
 He was involved in Hauser Orkater, an artist collective.

-He is married to his wife Barbara and they have three children.